Last Updated on June 20, 2023 by Tim Wells

 By contrast, the Android TV platform has thousands of games available.
 These range from mobile-friendly games to major releases like Asphalt 9, with amazing graphics and gamepad support.

 If that’s not enough, you can also connect to services like Steam and NVIDIA GeForce Now to play triple-A games directly on your Android TV.

 More powerful Android TV devices like the NVIDIA Shield Pro can even connect to your PC to mirror games on your TV.

 Which is Better: Tizen or Android TV?

 So the question is: if you’re trying to decide between Tizen TV vs. Android TV…which is better?

 It all depends on what kind of TV experience you’re looking for.

-Samsung TVs have excellent display panels.
-They look gorgeous, especially if you’re playing 4K content.
+Samsung TVs have excellent display panels and look gorgeous, especially if you’re playing 4K content.